 (NCCPA).
-Graduates receive a Master of Science degree from Towson University and a professional certificate from CCBC Essex.
+Graduates receive a Master of Physician Assistant Studies degree from Towson University and a professional certificate from CCBC Essex.

 At its September 2013 meeting, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) voted to place the Towson University CCBC Essex Physician Assistant Program on Accreditation - Probation until the next commission review in September 2015.

 Probation is a temporary status of accreditation limited to two years and conferred when a program does not meet the Standards and when the capability of a program to provide an acceptable educational experience for its students is threatened.

 Once placed on probation, a program that still fails to comply with accreditation requirements in a timely manner, as specified by the ARC-PA, may be scheduled for a focused site visit and/or risk having their accreditation withdrawn.